openharmony/docs/en/application-dev/quick-start/arkts-page-custom-components-lifecycle.md

 ![en-us_image_0000001502372786](figures/en-us_image_0000001502372786.png)

-Based on the preceding figure, let's look into the initial creation, re-rendering, and deletion of a custom component.
+Based on the preceding figure, let's look into the creation, re-rendering, and deletion of a custom component.

 ## Custom Component Creation and Rendering

 1. Custom component creation: An instance of a custom component is created by the ArkUI framework.

-2. Initialization of custom component member variables: The member variables are initialized with locally defined default values or component constructor parameters.
+2. Initialization of custom component member variables: The member variables are initialized with locally defined defaults or component constructor parameters.
 The initialization happens in the document order, which is the order in which the member variables are defined.

 3. If defined, the component's **aboutToAppear** callback is invoked.